W0lfwang/FNV_vscode_syntax/README.md

 # The Elder Scrolls IV: Oblivion Script Syntax

-This extension provides a TextMate grammar for the scripting language used in The Elder Scrolls IV: Oblivion (Obscript).
+This extension provides a TextMate grammar for the scripting language used in The Elder Scrolls IV: Oblivion (fnvscript).

 ![](https://raw.githubusercontent.com/Temetra/tes4_vscode_syntax/main/images/example.png)